Zach McKinstry Preview, Player Props: Tigers vs. Royals

 Zach McKinstry vs. Royals Preview, Player Prop Bets - September 28

-Zach McKinstry -- with an on-base percentage of .243 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Cole Ragans on the hill, on September 28 at 1:10 PM ET.
+Zach McKinstry -- with a slugging percentage of .212 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Jonathan Bowlan on the mound, on September 28 at 1:10 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Royals.
+He had a one-hit performance in his most recent game (1-for-4) against the Royals.

 Sportsbook Promo Codes